-This represents the use of any vehicle for the conveyance of the deceased and uniformed bearers, together with the provision of limousines for mourners as required.
+This represents the use of a hearse for the conveyance of the deceased and uniformed bearers, together with the provision of limousines for mourners as required.
+We are also able to offer a number of different specialist vehicles subject to availability (see vehicles).
+Please ask us for further details.